MicrosoftDocs/memdocs/memdocs/autopilot/user-driven.md

 3. Connect it to a wireless or wired network with internet access.
 If using wireless, the user must establish the Wi-Fi link.
 4. Specify your e-mail address and password for your organization account.

-The remainder of the process is automated, as the device:
+The rest of the process is automated, as the device:
 1. Joins the organization.
 2. Enrolls in Intune (or another MDM service)
 3. Is configured as defined by the organization.